xiaogwu/locale/README.md

 Version2
 ===
 * Foursquare feed of local checkins
-* wat2do feed of local cheap events
+* sfwat2do feed of local cheap events
 * History feed of current location
 * Augmented reality
+* Concerts/meetups and other local events